 Food handling equipment

-- The equipment shall prevent the contamination of product
+- The equipment shall prevent the contamination of the product

 - Equipment should be self-draining in wet process areas.
 And where appropriate, connected directly to drains.
 Where possible, CIP (Cleaning in Place) method should be followed.